Liquifies With the Consistency of a Number 2 Pencil

 Allows You to Fill in Circles More Easily

 Provides For a Machine-Readable Pattern

 Story Behind the Invention

-Inventor Angela Harris of San Diego, CA has developed an erasable soluble graphite ink that liquifies with the consistency of a number 2 pencil and allows you to fill in circles more easily.
+Inventor Angela Harris of San Diego, CA has developed a graphite laced erasable liquid that liquifies with the consistency of a number 2 pencil and allows you to fill in circles more easily.
 Ideal for standardized testing, voting, lottery cards, or anything with a scantron-like application, the invention is ready to hit the market!As a teacher who had to take attendance on a scantron-style form, Angela realized it took forever!
 She just knew there had to be a better way.
 In turn, she was inspired to create an erasable substance that would work like a dauber and forever change the way forms are filled out.
-The Liquid Erasable Pencil is her solution.But how does it work?
+The Liquid Eraser is her solution.But how does it work?
 This soluble can be adapted to an existing pen-like instrument.
 With one motion of the dauber, repetitive circling typically done with a standard pencil has been eliminated.
 When the dauber is applied to a writing surface, it provides for a machine-readable pattern.
 The composition may be erased using a standard pencil eraser and remarked if necessary.
-Want to learn more about the Liquid Erasable Pencil?
+Want to learn more about the Liquid Eraser?
 Be the first to contact us NOW for additional information or for manufacturing, retail, wholesale, distribution, or licensing opportunities!

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.